GenesisEducationKyiv/front-end-school-3-0-alyanoyigor/docs/ads/records/0004-folders-structure.md

 As our application grows, we want to enforce a clear separation of concerns and make the codebase easy to maintain, test, and scale.

-- The project is a React SPA with business logic, API integration, and UI.
-- We want to separate UI, business logic, and presentation logic.
-- The team values testability, maintainability, and the ability to scale or refactor easily.

 ## Decision

 **We will organize the `src` directory by MVP layers, grouping code by feature/module where appropriate.**